McShelby/hugo-theme-relearn/exampleSite/content/basics/quickstart/_index.en.md

 hugo new basics/third-content.md
 ````

-Due to their file name, all three files are handled a bit differently by Hugo.
-You can read more about that in [Hugo's documentation](https://gohugo.io/content-management/).
+Hugo treats these files differently based on their file names.
+Learn more in [Hugo's guide](https://gohugo.io/content-management/).

-Feel free to edit those files by replacing the `title` or adding an optional `weight` value in the front matter and changing the text to your liking.
+Feel free to edit these files.
+Change the `title`, add a `weight` if you want, and write your content.

 ## Test your Website Locally

-Launch your new web site locally by using the following command
+Start your new website on your computer with this command

 ````shell
 hugo serve
 ````

-Go to [`http://localhost:1313`](http://localhost:1313) in your browser.
+Open [http://localhost:1313](http://localhost:1313) in your web browser.

-You can leave the web server running while editing your pages.
-The browser will reload automatically every time you save your files.
+You can keep the server running while you edit.
+The browser will update automatically when you save changes.

 {{% figure src="magic.gif" link="https://gohugo.io" alt="Magic" caption="It's a kind of magic" %}}

 ## Build and Deploy your Website

-When your site is ready to be deployed, run the following command
+When your site is ready to go live, run this command

 ````shell
 hugo
 ````

-A `public` directory will be generated, containing all content and assets for your web site.
+This creates a `public` directory with all your website files.

-It now can be deployed to any web server by simply uploading its contents or you can check out one of [Hugo's many other deployment options](https://gohugo.io/hosting-and-deployment/).
+You can upload this directory to any web server, or use one of [Hugo's many other ways to publish](https://gohugo.io/hosting-and-deployment/).

-## Further Steps
+## Next Steps

 Your site is now fully functional.

-Next, you can start [configuring your site](configuration) to your liking by setting options in your `hugo.toml`.
+You can start [configuring your site](configuration) by changing options in your `hugo.toml`.

-Also, page authors are able to [configure many aspects of a page](content) using front matter while creating content.
+Page authors can also [set many page options](content) using front matter when creating content.